Freddy Krueger: Film

 In A Nightmare on Elm Street, Freddy is introduced as a serial child killer, Fred Krueger, from the fictitious town of Springwood, Ohio, who kills his victims with a bladed leather glove he crafted in a boiler room where he used to take his 20 victims.
 He is captured, but is set free on a technicality when it is discovered that the search warrant was not signed in the right place.
-He is hunted down by a mob made up of the town's vengeful parents and cornered in the boiler room.
-The mob douses the building with gasoline and sets it on fire by throwing Molotov cocktails, burning him alive.
-While his body dies, his spirit lives on within the dreams of a group of teenagers and pre-adolescents living on Elm Street, whom he preys on by entering their dreams and killing them, fueled by the town's memories and fear of him and empowered by a trio of 'dream demons' to be their willing instrument of evil.
-He is apparently destroyed at the end of the film by protagonist Nancy Thompson (Heather Langenkamp), but the last scene reveals that he has survived.
+He is hunted down by a mob made up of the town's vengeful parents and cornered in the boiler room, where he is burned to death.
+His spirit lives on within the dreams of the mob's surviving children – a group of teenagers and pre-adolescents also known as the "Elm Street children".
+He preys on them by entering their dreams and killing them, fueled by the town's fear of him.

+Freddy is apparently destroyed at the end of the first film by protagonist Nancy Thompson (Heather Langenkamp), but the last scene reveals that he has survived.
 He goes on to antagonize the teenage protagonists of the film's sequels, including Jesse Walsh (Mark Patton), Kristen Parker (Patricia Arquette), Alice Johnson (Lisa Wilcox), and Lori Campbell (Monica Keena).